National Gallery Singapore

 The National Gallery Singapore, often known exonymously as the National Gallery, is a public institution and national museum dedicated to art and culture located in the Civic District of Singapore.
 It oversees the world's largest public collection of Singaporean and regional art of the Eastern world, specifically of Southeast Asia, with a collection of more than 9,000 items.

 The Gallery aims to provide an understanding and appreciation of art and culture through a variety of media, focusing on Singapore's culture and heritage and its relationship with other Asian cultures and the world.
-It consists of two national monuments, the former Supreme Court Building and City Hall, and has a combined floor area of 64000 sqm, making it the largest visual arts venue and largest museum in Singapore.
+It consists of two national monuments, the former Supreme Court and former City Hall buildings, and has a combined floor area of 64000 sqm, making it the largest visual arts venue and largest museum in Singapore.
 A total cost of approximately S$532 million has gone into the National Gallery Singapore's development.

 For the breadth, scope, and magnitude of its collections, the National Gallery Singapore is widely considered by art enthusiasts as being one of the greatest art museums in Singapore and the region.
 Subsequently, it is one of the most visited art museums in the world, often attracting almost two million visitors annually.
 Admission to the National Gallery Singapore is complimentary for Singaporean citizens and permanent residents.

-The National Gallery also houses various restaurants that has won global accolades.
+The National Gallery also houses various fine dining restaurants that has won global accolades.
 These include Odette, a restaurant that has been rated as being one of the best in Asia – in addition to having three Michelin stars, as well as the National Kitchen by Violet Oon.

 History

 Planning

-At his National Day Rally speech on 21 August 2005, Prime Minister Lee Hsien Loong mentioned the government's plan to convert the former Supreme Court building and City Hall into a new national gallery.
+At his National Day Rally speech on 21 August 2005, Prime Minister Lee Hsien Loong mentioned the government's plan to convert the former Supreme Court building and former City Hall building into a new national gallery.
 On 2 September 2006, Dr. Lee Boon Yang, Minister for Information, Communications and the Arts officially announced the setting up of the National Gallery Singapore during the Singapore Biennale 2006 at the National Museum of Singapore.

-The then Ministry of Information, Communications and the Arts (MICA) proceeded to implement a process designed to enable stakeholders and interested parties to contribute their expertise and their views to the project.
+The then-Ministry of Information, Communications and the Arts (MICA) proceeded to implement a process designed to enable stakeholders and interested parties to contribute their expertise and their views to the project.
 A steering committee, initially chaired by Dr. Balaji Sadasivan, Senior Minister of State for the Ministry of Foreign Affairs and MICA, oversaw the art gallery's implementation plan.
 The steering committee was supported by an executive committee and four advisory groups.
-The advisory groups provided advice on museology, architectural conservation, finance and communications.
+The advisory groups provided advice on museology, architectural conservation, finance, and communications.